CBICA/NiChart_Project/INSTALLATION.md

 #### Running the application

 To run the application, run the following command.
-(You should replace the "/mnt/c..." path with your own data path from earlier.)

 ```
-docker run -it --rm --name nichart_server -p 8501:8501 --privileged -v /usr/bin/docker:/usr/bin/docker -v /var/run/docker.sock:/var/run/docker.sock -v /mnt/c/Users/NiChart_Developer/Desktop/DEMODATA:/app/output_folder:rw cbica/nichart:07032025
+./run_nichart.sh
 ```

 This will start the NiChart server on your machine which you can then access from your web browser.
 When you start the server, a few links will appear, including a localhost one: http://localhost:8501

 You can click that link or copy-paste it into a browser to access the local NiChart server.

 The NiChart server will automatically stop when you close that terminal window.

+Whenever you want to run NiChart again, open up the Ubuntu terminal as described above and run the same command.
+Then open your browser and go to http://localhost:8501